 What We Look For

 Individuals interested in applying for internship vacancies with the Association for Research into Crimes against Art should be highly motivated, research, and detail-oriented.
 In terms of priorities, ARCA’s internship selection criteria sets a preference for individuals with excellent analytical skills, good written and oral communication skills, strong interpersonal skills, and solid web technology skills.

-Internships are designed to be relevant to the student’s academic and professional goals and to the mission of ARCA.
-Individuals interested in becoming an ARCA intern should be highly motivated, patient, and detail-oriented.
 Applications are accepted from both Post-Bachelor level and MA/Ph.D.
-Level.
+Level candidates.
 Individuals who have not yet completed their BA are accepted in rare circumstances and should note that some positions may require significant related experience to offset academic training in the applied area.
-Prior art history/legal/criminal justice experience in either the field or lab is often preferred for some of the internships listed below and may be a factor in our selection process.
+Prior art history/legal/criminal justice experience in either the field or lab is often preferred for some of the internships and may be a factor in our selection process.

-Whether working directly with the public, contributing to ARCA’s administration and operational activities, or actively engaging in Association research pursuits, interns gain valuable job skills as well as unique insight into the operations of small international arts organizations.
-They help to enliven the ARCA community with their support.
+Whether working directly with the public, contributing to the Association’s administration and operational activities, or actively engaging in ARCA’s various research projects, interns gain valuable job skills, as well as unique insight into the operations of small international arts organisations.

 Internships (at) artcrimeresearch.org